ucsf-ckm/ucsf-history-website/README.md

 In your local repository root, run

 ```
-jekyll --destination <path to your webroot>
+jekyll build --destination <path to your webroot>
 ```

 This will build and the site to your webroot directory in one step.